 - Upon Acceptance: If you plan to request disability-related accommodations, we encourage you to contact the disability support services office as soon as you have been accepted to the university, if not before.
 This will allow you plenty of time to request disability-related accommodations and gather the necessary paperwork documenting your disability.
 For example, this may include a visual acuity test or functional vision assessment for blind or visually impaired students or an audiogram for Deaf or students who are hard of hearing.
 Universities will have their own forms for requesting disability-related accommodations and services.
 The NCDE website provides templates for universities, which may serve as a good checklist for points you would like to discuss with the disability support services office.
 We also encourage you to investigate off-campus resources.

 - Visas and Pre-Departure Information: In addition to the information we provide on the visa application process, students with disabilities will want to investigate health insurance coverage options, as your NHS coverage will not apply in the US and as it can be more difficult to purchase health insurance from a US provider if you have a pre-existing condition.
 Contact the disability support services or international student services offices for more information about health insurance requirements and options.
 Additionally, if a carer (referred as a “personal assistant” in the U.S.) would like to accompany you, spouses and children may apply for a J-2 visa.
-However, other carers would need to travel to the US on a tourist visa.
-Visit the NCDE website if you would like to learn about hiring a career in the United States.
+However, other carers would need to travel to the U.S. on a tourist visa.

 - For more tips on travel to the US, see the NCDE’s webpage on airline tips and living in the US with a disability.